ljeichhorn/ljeichhorn/README.md

 ## About Me

-Hi, I’m [Your Name]!
+Hi, I’m Luke Eichhorn!
 I currently work as a Workflow Manager at a tire service company, but I’m actively transitioning into the IT field to pursue my passion for technology and problem-solving.

 ### Technical Skills